Xiqi-Li/expr/README.md

 - `Match.arg` renders error when arg has a length of 1 (when running function line by line).
 Changed to select first element in a vector.
 - gg3D (needed for `unsupervised_analysis`) seems to be difficult to install (XQuarts needed for MAC), used plotly instead.
 - The `guide` argument in `scale_*()` cannot be `FALSE`.
 This was deprecated in ggplot2 3.3.4.
 Fixed by adding `legend.position="none"`
+- Fixed the error that setting any of analysis to `FALSE` fails the `unsupervised_analysis` function.
+  1) grid.arrange line for organizing figures was removed.
+See function manual for arranging the figure
+  2) Results were sperated into plots and analysis responses in the function output.

 **vignette**
 - The package vignette showcase exprClean in making RNA analysis a pipeline.
 Added a k-mean clustering measure to auto-detect batch effect as an alternative for manual visualization.
 Manual confirmation still recommended.